 Newcastle East NSW 2300

-The dinner is only available to conference speakers, delegates and their guests.
-For additional dinner tickets please see the ‘Pricing’ section for details.
+The dinner is only available to conference speakers, delegates and their guests. *The dinner is now at capacity*

 when & where

 Rydges Newcastle is pleased to offer accommodation at a special event rate of $270* per room per night, including breakfast for one, for conference attendees for the nights of the 28-29 October 2019 inclusive.

 To book this rate, click here.